pepveco/2d_metropolis_ising/README.md

 The theoretical framework and reference material for these simulations are detailed in
 **“Monte Carlo Statistical Physics” by Newman and Barkema**,
 which provides a comprehensive introduction to the Ising model and Monte Carlo methods in statistical physics.

+## Acknowledgments

+This project was developed as part of the **Problem Solving course** at the University of Pavia.
+I would like to thank **Prof. Giacomo Livan** for his lectures, which inspired and guided the development of these simulations.